Urbanization: Causes

 However, in Thailand, urbanization has also resulted in massive increases in problems such as obesity.
 Shifting from a rural environment to an urbanized community also caused a transition to a diet that was mainly carbohydrate-based to a diet higher in fat and sugar, consequently causing a rise in obesity.
-City life, especially in modern urban slums of the developing world, is certainly hardly immune to pestilence or climatic disturbances such as floods, yet continues to strongly attract migrants.
+City life, especially in modern urban slums of the developing world, is not immune to pestilence or climatic disturbances such as floods, yet continues to strongly attract migrants.
 Examples of this were the 2011 Thailand floods and 2007 Jakarta flood.
 Urban areas are also far more prone to violence, drugs, and other urban social problems.
-In the United States, industrialization of agriculture has negatively affected the economy of small and middle-sized farms and strongly reduced the size of the rural labour market.
+In the United States, industrialization of agriculture has negatively affected the economy of small and middle-sized farms and strongly reduced the size of the rural labor market.

 Particularly in the developing world, conflict over land rights due to the effects of globalization has led to less politically powerful groups, such as farmers, losing or forfeiting their land, resulting in obligatory migration into cities.
 In China, where land acquisition measures are forceful, there has been far more extensive and rapid urbanization (54%) than in India (36%), where peasants form militant groups (e.g. Naxalites) to oppose such efforts.
 Obligatory and unplanned migration often results in the rapid growth of slums.

 This is also similar to areas of violent conflict, where people are driven off their land due to violence.

 Cities offer a larger variety of services, including specialist services not found in rural areas.
 These services require workers, resulting in more numerous and varied job opportunities.
 Elderly people may be forced to move to cities where there are doctors and hospitals that can cater to their health needs.
 Varied and high-quality educational opportunities are another factor in urban migration, as well as the opportunity to join, develop, and seek out social communities.

 Urbanization also creates opportunities for women that are not available in rural areas.
 This creates a gender-related transformation where women are engaged in paid employment and have access to education.
 This may cause fertility to decline.
 However, women are sometimes still at a disadvantage due to their unequal position in the labour market, their inability to secure assets independently from male relatives and exposure to violence.